qorix-group/score/docs/features/persistency/kvs/requirements/chklst_req_inspection.rst

     - https://github.com/eclipse-score/score/issues/960
   * - REQ_02_04
     - Is the requirement description *feasible* ?
-    - Expectation is that at the time of the inspection the requirement has already some implementation.
+    - If at the time of the inspection the requirement has already some implementation, the answer is yes.
 This can be checked via traces, but also :need:`gd_req__req_attr_impl` shows this.
-In case the requirement is not mature enough at the time of inspection (i.e. not implemented at least as "proof-of-concept"), a development expert should be invited to the Pull-Request review to explicitly check this item.
+In case the requirement has no implementation at the time of inspection (i.e. not implemented at least as "proof-of-concept"), a development expert should be invited to the Pull-Request review to explicitly check this item.
     - Yes
     - No remarks
     - https://github.com/eclipse-score/score/issues/960